 snippet: "The neurological disorder consists mainly of cerebellar ataxia, dysarthria, dysphagia, and progressive dementia."

-explanation: Progressive dementia is a core neurological feature of NPC.
+explanation: Progressive cognitive decline is a core neurological feature of NPC.

 - name: Dystonia